BUFFINGTON: How do we deal with bad cops?

 Henry Clay Johnson of Jefferson didn't like the military.

-Johnson was drafted in the fall of 1917 amid the outbreak of World War I and along with a long list of other local young men, he was sent to Camp Gordon for military training in September that year.
+Johnson was drafted in the fall of 1917 amid the outbreak of WWI and along with a long list of other local young men, he was sent to Camp Gordon for military training in September that year.

 As an alleged deserter, Johnson was bound to be targeted.
 The government had placed a bounty of $50 on the return of deserters to the military camp.
 That was a lot of money in those days.